 Photographs, Videotapes and Press Photography:

 No photography of any kind is allowed at the Festival during performances in the Theatres.
 Still personal photographs are allowed in the public areas.
 Press photography may be permitted of trophy winners, at the discretion of the Festival committee and parents.
-This is stipulated in the syllabus and on notices around the halls and the entry ticket.
+This is stipulated in the syllabus and on notices around the halls.

 The Legislation and Guidance that Supports This Policy: